The Open University since 2006

 The Ancient Olympics: Bridging past and present

 Clearly things have changed in some respects, but a series of underlying principles and values inherited from Ancient Greece are still central to the modern Olympic spirit.
-For example, the London 2012 theme of ‘truce’ echoes the Ancient Olympic tradition of ekecheiria (sacred peace); Classical ideals of equality and self improvement still motivate athletes to compete fairly and push themselves to the limit; and modern programmes such as the London 2012 Cultural Olympiad remind us of Classical associations between sport, poetry, music, and prose composition.
+For example, the London 2012 theme of ‘truce’echoed the Ancient Olympic tradition of ekecheiria (sacred peace); Classical ideals of equality and self-improvement still motivate athletes to compete fairly and push themselves to the limit; the Rio theme song, ‘The Gods of Olympus visit Rio de Janeiro’, includes references to Poseidon, Hermes, Dionysus, Aphrodite, Apollo, Hercules, Artemis, Hephaestus and Zeus; and modern programmes such as the Rio 2016 Culture Festival remind us of Classical associations between sport, poetry, music, and prose composition.

-This course highlights the similarities and differences between our modern Games and the Ancient Olympics and explores why today, as we prepare for London’s 2012 Olympics, we still look back at the Classical world for meaning and inspiration.
+This course highlights the similarities and differences between our modern Games and the Ancient Olympics and explores why today, as we prepare for Rio's 2016 Olympics, we still look back at the Classical world for meaning and inspiration.

 Please note that within this course, animations of athletes contain scenes of nudity in order to give a more realistic representation of the Ancient Olympic games.